WeCovr

 • Fleet Insurance: Designed for businesses with two or more vehicles, a fleet policy simplifies administration and can be more cost-effective.
 It covers cars, vans, lorries, or a mix of vehicle types under a single policy, ensuring all your commercial operations are legally protected.
 The financial and reputational damage from an uninsured business vehicle accident can be terminal for a company.

-Unpacking Your Policy: Key Terms You Must Understand
+Unpacking Your Policy: Key Terms you should consider whether you may need to Understand

 A motor insurance policy can be filled with jargon.
 Understanding these key terms is essential to knowing what you are actually covered for.